 Why we like it: The grey cable design gives this bed a modern look and would not be out of place in any stylish home.
 Generously filled, and lined with a fleecy material this bed is cosy and offers maximum comfort.
 Raised edges give pup a sense of security and somewhere to rest their head, whilst one side is lowered to provide easy access for little legs.
+(UK Only)

 Basic grooming and daily care

 It is very important to be extra patient when introducing the concept of grooming and daily care to your puppy.
 Make sure you get your puppy used to being touched all over by you and the kind of tools that you (or your groomer) will be using on them.
 For example, let puppy sniff at the hairbrush before you touch it to his fur, then gradually gently comb his fur for a few strokes and so on.

 The time spent on this in the early days will pay dividends later, by massively helping to reduce anxiety in (you) and your puppy, reducing the time it takes to carry out these tasks in the future, and not to forget minimising the scratches or other injuries that can be caused by an objecting puppy.
 If you get this right, you might even find that grooming is a pleasant bonding experience for both pet and owner.